Improving Care and Research Through Bioethics

-In a world of constant medical advancement and limited resources, we face the increasingly difficult task of ensuring children’s well-being and development when making choices about care and research.
-The Treuman Katz Center for Pediatric Bioethics is the first in the country to focus on pediatric issues and serves as a national resource for addressing the complex bioethical issues affecting families, healthcare institutions and society.
-Our interdisciplinary team draws on philosophy, law and social and behavioral sciences, among others, to:
+In a world of constant medical advancement and limited resources, we face the increasingly difficult task of ensuring children's well-being and development when making choices about care and research.
+The Treuman Katz Center for Pediatric Bioethics is the first program in the country to focus on pediatric issues and serves as a national resource for addressing the complex bioethical issues affecting families, healthcare institutions and society.
+Our interdisciplinary team draws on philosophy, law and social and behavioral sciences, among other disciplines, to:

-- Conduct groundbreaking research on ethical issues related to pediatric healthcare and clinical research
+- Conduct groundbreaking research on ethical issues related to pediatric healthcare and clinical research.

-- Provide expert bioethics consultations for families, healthcare providers, researchers and policymakers
+- Provide expert bioethics consultations for families, healthcare providers, researchers and policymakers.

-- Develop and present evocative educational programs that fuel useful debate on current bioethical issues
+- Develop and present evocative educational programs that fuel useful debate on current bioethical issues.

-- Lead the next generation of clinicians, researchers and bioethicists to become the best thinkers in pediatric bioethics
+- Lead the next generation of clinicians, researchers and bioethicists to become the best thinkers in pediatric bioethics.

 Our program has developed partnerships with the Department of Bioethics and Humanities at the University of Washington School of Medicine as well as with the UW Schools of Law, Nursing and Public Health to accomplish our mission.